I know there are no explicit tutorials on how to overcome the challenges of this kind of setup, and I hope you’ll find this helpful.

 At the options menu, you have the option to start on boot, so when you reboot the Machine it will also start the virtual machine.

 Let’s go to the firewall section and click on input policy and select accept.
 Before starting our virtual machine, I recommend a reboot of the server to make sure that everything runs smoothly.
 Okay, the server has rebooted; let’s see if the virtual machine has started automatically: yes, let’s turn it off so you can go to summary and it shut down.
 There, I want to add another hard drive to it.
-I will make sure that it’s turned off, go to the hardware section and add a new hard disk.
+I will make sure that it’s turned off, go to the hardware section, and add a new hard disk.
 Here, I will choose the pool and choose the size.

 Because I want to make sure that I input a proper value, I will go and double-check the space available on that hard drive.
-Okay, so we’d have eight hundred something gigs so we’ll go and add my hard disk.
+Okay, so we’d have eight hundred-something gigs so we’ll go and add my hard disk.

 From that available pool and say, let’s say… 750 gigs.

-If you want, you can personalize your install, but in this example, I will leave it as it is.
-Just click on done; after this, you must configure your network, so in my Linux bridge I’ve configured already a network for the virtual machines.
-The first thing I’ll do is turn off ipv6 because we don’t use it and configure the ipv4 settings to be in manual mode, and after, click Add and start typing your internal IP address; on the gateway you have to put the IP from your bridge (you saw that was it 10.10.10.100), and input your DNS servers for the internet connection.
+If you want, you can personalize your installation, but in this example, I will leave it as it is.
+Just click on Done; after this, you must configure your network, so in my Linux bridge I’ve configured already a network for the virtual machines.
+The first thing I’ll do is turn off ipv6 because we don’t use it and configure the ipv4 settings to be in manual mode, and after, click Add and start typing your internal IP address; on the gateway, you have to put the IP from your bridge (you saw that was it 10.10.10.100), and input your DNS servers for the internet connection.